Sergo Abramishvili

 Sergo Abramishvili (born 23 November 2003) is a Georgian rugby union player who plays as a prop both for Stade Français and internationally for Georgia.

 Career

-Khvamli Tbilisi

-He played for Khvamli Tbilisi in the Georgian League One.
-Making his debut coming off the bench in a 38–3 win over Chadari Telavi.
-His first start came in a 45–15 victory over Artsivebi Eagles.

 Stade Français

 He joined Stade Français in 2021, playing for the Espoirs side.
 His debut came in June 2022 when he came off the bench in a 17–33 loss at Stade Jean Bouin against CA Brive.
 The following season he made his first start in the first round of the 2022–23 EPCR Challenge Cup, he played 60 minutes in a victory over Benetton.
 In January 2024 after a draw over Clermont Abramishvili was named in the Top14 team of the month.